 The most obvious feature of an extra-long tee is, well, the length.
 But it’s not just about adding a few inches to the bottom hem.
 A properly designed shirt provides proportional length throughout.
 This means the torso is long enough to stay tucked in or hang comfortably below your belt without riding up every time you raise your arms.
 It also means the sleeves are the right length, hitting at the mid-bicep instead of creeping up toward your shoulder.
 As one guide to big and tall t-shirts points out, length is the most common issue, and getting it right is the first step to a perfect fit.

-Stretch Fabrics for Comfort and Movement
+Opt for Stretch Fabrics for All-Day Comfort

 A common mistake many brands make is assuming that "big and tall" just means wider.
 They scale up patterns without considering how the fabric will drape or move on a larger body.
 That’s why stretch is so important.
 Look for tees made with a blend of cotton and a stretch fiber like spandex or elastane.
 This combination gives you the softness and breathability of cotton with the flexibility to move without feeling restricted.
 The shirt will adapt to your shape, providing a comfortable fit across the chest, shoulders, and midsection instead of just hanging off your frame.